Frankfurt Radio Symphony: Founding and early years

 The orchestra was founded in 1929.
 Hans Rosbaud, its first conductor, put his stamp on the orchestra's orientation up to the year 1937 by focusing not only on traditional music but also contemporary compositions.
-Alban Berg, Arnold Schönberg, Bela Bartok, Igor Stravinsky, Anton Webern and Paul Hindemith participated in the Radio Frankfurt concerts.
-Schönberg wrote radio lectures for Radio Frankfurt.
+Alban Berg, Arnold Schoenberg, Béla Bartók, Igor Stravinsky, Anton Webern and Paul Hindemith participated in the Radio Frankfurt concerts.
+Schoenberg wrote radio lectures for Radio Frankfurt.

 In 1937, Otto Frickhoeffer was sent by the NSDAP.
 He performed only German music.